Skip to Main Content

 Average home insurance cost by home age

 The age of your home is also a factor that home insurance companies consider when determining your premium.
 Older homes might be more expensive to build back after a loss, especially if you need to bring them up to modern safety and building codes.
+Plus, an older home is more likely to be built with harder-to-source materials, which can also make repairs more expensive.
 Below is a look at how much an average home insurance policy might cost depending on the age of a home.

 1959